MicrosoftDocs/sandbox/sandbox/demos/github-release-notes.md

 1. Click **add webhook**.
 1. Navigate to your GitHub user settings, then to **Developer Applications**.
 Click **New OAuth App** and create an app with a homepage url and callback url of your choice.
 They will not be used.
 Copy and save the application name for later use. ![Creating a new Oauth app in GitHub](media/github-release-notes/newghapplication.png)
+1. Navigate back the portal and return to the function app's Application Settings tab.
+Add a setting named `ReleaseNotesApp`, with the value as the name of the application created in the previous step.
+Click **Save**.
-1. Navigate back the portal, create a queue trigger function.
+1. In the same function app, create a C# queue trigger function.
 Replace initial code with the following:

 ```csharp
 #r "Microsoft.WindowsAzure.Storage"